 Scroll down to see the gallery of the ideas!

 As Product Designers we wanted the pupils to experience different stages of the design process.
-After explaining to them some techniques of rapid and manual prototyping, we moved on to building models of their inventions.
+After explaining some techniques of rapid and manual prototyping to them, we moved on to building models of their inventions.
 We supplied them with plasticine, cardboard and some personalised kits of various items and encouraged them to turn their 2D designs into 3D forms.

 Famous Buildings Redesigned